Routine use cases

 Full context before the next step

 This article keeps the claim modest and the next step visible.
-"How to choose a small face yoga step for habit restarts" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: habit restarts" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for habit restarts", the workflow should remove friction instead of adding pressure.
-In a private check-in where the user wants notes without feeling scored, "How to choose a small face yoga step for habit restarts" is usually a practical decision rather than a promise hunt.
+For "Small step: habit restarts", the workflow should remove friction instead of adding pressure.
+In a private check-in where the user wants notes without feeling scored, "Small step: habit restarts" is usually a practical decision rather than a promise hunt.
 The reader is trying to notice whether the article is making a smaller action clearer, so the first move should be observable: set one cue that already exists in the day.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for habit restarts", the.
+If that choice makes the next session easier to repeat for "Small step: habit restarts", the article has done its job.
+If "Small step: habit restarts" only creates more searching, pause before adding another routine.
+Orena can.

 Section 2